piranha/solovyov.net/src/en/2014/cljs-start.md

 This code changes a non-relevant variable when some file is changed (and saved), forcing your application to re-render.

-And kick-off rendering now (we're using defonce here so that this expression will be executed only once):
+And kick-off rendering now (again, we're using defonce here so that this expression will be executed only once - in future `render` will be called by the `world` watcher):

 ```clj
 (defonce *whatever* (render @world))